Jeon Do-yeon: 2015–present: Further acclaim and return to the small screen

 In early 2020, Jeon starred in Beasts Clawing at Straws, a mystery thriller based on Keisuke Sone's novel, alongside Jung Woo-sung.
 The film was screened at the 49th International Film Festival Rotterdam and won the Special Jury Award in the Tiger Competition.
 The film failed to turn a profit as local box office sales plummeted due to the COVID-19 pandemic.

 She made her small-screen comeback in Hur Jin-ho's first television series project Lost which premiered on JTBC in September 2021.
 In 2022, she reunited with Song Kang-ho and Lee Byung-hun in Han Jae-rim's disaster action film Emergency Declaration.

 In 2023, Jeon acts opposite Jung Kyung-ho in tvN-broadcast Netflix-distributed romantic comedy series Crash Course in Romance directed by Yoo Je-won, which marked her return to romance genre in 17 years.
 She played the role of a former national handball player who now runs a banchan shop, raising her high school daughter alone.
 According to Good Data Corporation, series Crash Course in Romance ranked first with a topical share of 23.8% in Top 10 of TV Topicality Ranking in drama division category in four weeks in a row.
 Jung Kyung-ho ranked first in the performer category for five consecutive weeks, while Jeon ranked 3rd.

-In the same year, Jeon stars in Netflix crime action film Kill Boksoon in the titile role, as a professional assassin, opposite Sol Kyung-gu, Esom, and Koo Kyo-hwan.
+In the same year, Jeon stars in Netflix crime action film Kill Boksoon in the title role, as a professional assassin, opposite Sul Kyung-gu, Esom, and Koo Kyo-hwan.
 Directed and written by Byun Sung-hyun, it is slated to release on Netflix on March 31, 2023.